 How to Use an Emergency Blanket

-What Is a First Responder Blanket?
+What Is a Space Blanket?

 An emergency blanket’s role can change slightly depending on the situation and its material.
 In general, the blanket covers a victim to provide warmth and or a sense of security.
 The three most common materials are: